 - Create a new ladder program (LDO)

 - Open an existing LDO file

 - Create a new servo or SERCOS setup program (SRV, SRC)

 - Open an existing SRV or SRC file.

+- Create or edit a Project (.PRJ)

 Once the file you've chosen is open, you can begin to add/change the file using the editing tools.
 Then you save the file to a location specified by you.
 Finally, you can exit PiCPro or, if completed, compile and download your file to the PiC.